samgusa/3DBadgeTest/README.md

 I realized that there I would need to create the same setup code many times, for each 3D shape that I wanted to create.
 This annoyed me, because in the future I would have to write the same code over and over again.
 I like it when I create good reusable code, so I tried to figure out how to do that for a SCNScene.

-I had to start to figure out the parts that I needed to write over and over again, that was not specific to an individual shape.
+I had to start to figure out the parts that I can reuse, that was not specific to an individual shape.
 The reusable parts where:

 - Creating the scene
 - Allowing camera control